robertmartin8/BinancePremiums/content/futures_premiums2.md

 You are now long BNB spot and short the BNB future, with no exposure to the movement of BNB (in principle).
 A worked example is as follows.

 Suppose BNB is currently trading at $500 and the future is trading at $600, a 20% premium.
-We buy 1 BNB and put it in our margin account, then short $500 worth of the BNB future at 1x leverage.
+We buy 1 BNB and put it in our margin account, then short $600 worth of the BNB future at 1x leverage (i.e using 100% of our 1 BNB margin balance at 1x leverage).

 -   Case 1: BNB appreciates to $750 by expiry.
 We make a **profit of $250** ($750 - $500) on the long spot position and a **loss of $150** ($750 - $600) on the short future.
 -   Case 2: BNB sells off to $300 by expiry.
 We make a **loss of $200** ($500 - $300) on the long spot position and a **gain of $300** ($600 - $300) on the short future.